matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Environment variables

-This project uses the `dotenv` package to load your private key, which is required to deploy and interact with smart contracts.
+The project uses the `dotenv` package to load your private key which is required to deploy and interact with smart contracts.

 To configure it, duplicate the `.env.example` file, rename it to `.env`, and enter your wallet private key in it.
 The `.env` is included in the `.gitignore` file so it won't be uploaded to a repository.